Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Its first day pop was 18%.

-Of course, Google is now one of the most important companies on the planet.
-Investing in the Internet was clearly on the right track—today, it's obvious how irrevocably it changed the world—but the dotcom bubble seemed to have veered off somewhere terribly wrong.
+Investing in the Internet was clearly right!
+Today, it's obvious how irrevocably it changed the world.
+But the dotcom bubble seemed to have veered off somewhere terribly wrong.

 What happened?
 Why couldn't people at the time see it?
 And what can it teach us about the ICO bubble?